Edit profile

 Edinburgh

 Zoe is a photographer from Co.
 Antrim, now living in Edinburgh.
-She co-founded the Belfast Photo Factory, a photography collective providing equipment and support for emerging photographers.
 Zoe is interested in the relationship between humans and the environment, as well as the systems of classification that we use to make sense of the world around us.
 She works on long term photographic projects, drawing on scientific and historic research as well as lived experience to tell a story about a place or subject.
 Her background research has been informed by photography’s history as a tool of imperialism and this is something that she works to recognise and subvert within her photographic practice.
-She currently teaches the Stills School, an alternative education programme for young people and is a visiting lecturer at Queen Margaret University.
-She has received funding from Edinburgh City Council and the Richard & Siobhan Coward Foundation Zoe participated in PhotoIreland's New Irish Works III between 2019 and 2021.
+She currently teaches on the Stills School, an alternative education programme for young people and is a visiting lecturer at Queen Margaret University.
+She has received funding from Edinburgh City Council and the Richard & Siobhan Coward Foundation and was recently included in Fantasy Island, a publication documenting the last 50 years of photography in Ireland.
+Zoe participated in PhotoIreland's New Irish Works III between 2019 and 2021.

 Projects